 In response to Another View on Sept.
-26 ("M.D.
-Harmon's column did not reflect reality of rising sea level"
+26 (

 ): In all due respect to Bruce Cole, the expected 8-foot rise in ocean levels has already occurred, and cannot occur again 7,000 years after the peak of a warm interglacial cycle, or during a global cooling cycle.